 With its true camber profile, directional shape, and stiff flex, the Custom X excels in carving, charging down steep slopes, and tackling a variety of terrain.
 The carbon-reinforced fiberglass core provides a responsive and lively feel that is snappy and precise.
 The Custom X is a stiffer board that holds its edge well and likes to ride hard and fast.

 The Custom X Camber is likened to the Maserati of snowboards.
 Both represent the pinnacle of their respective fields, offering exceptional performance, refinement, and an elevated sense of luxury.
 A Maserati is renowned for its precise steering and responsive brakes, allowing for confident control in any driving situation.
-Similarly, the Burton Custom X Camber offers precise edge control and a responsive feel, so riders can maneuver with confidence, knowing what’s under their feet, charging down the mountain.
-It’s not for everyone, and it is expensive, but the Burton Custom X Camber is our favorite snowboard this year.
+Similarly, the Burton Custom X Camber offers precise edge control and a responsive feel, so riders can maneuver with confidence and charge down the mountain.

 That said, because the Custom X is the pinnacle of snowboards, it isn’t for everyone, especially beginners.
 Plus, later in the season the Burton Custom X Camber can be hard to find, so check out the Jones Tweaker Pro for a suitable deck that rides at a similarly high level.
 The Tweaker Pro is softer and built for a more playful riding style.